Skip to content

 • Education - The quality of schools and educational institutions can directly impact property values.

 Humans create property records, and sometimes, we make mistakes.
-If your records have errors on them, contact the proper office where they are held, bring documentation proving the error, and ask the recorder to fix it.
+If your records have errors, contact the proper office where they are held, bring documentation proving the error, and ask the recorder to fix it.
 You may have to fill out a form.
 They will have a process for correcting errors.

 Another issue is you may have to update property records when someone dies.
 To do this, bring the death certificate and will showing who now owns the property to the county recorder's office and ask them to draft a new deed.